LambdaLabs/docsy-lambda-docs/content/en/workstations/quickstart-guide/unboxing-and-setting-up-vector/index.md

 To set up your Vector, you need to connect your monitor, keyboard & mouse, wired network, Wi-Fi antenna (if included), and power cable.

-You also need to remove the glass panel film and Instapak foam used to protect your Vector during shipment.
+You also need to remove the glass panel films and Instapak foam used to protect your Vector during shipment.

 {{< imgproc rear-io-and-gpus Resize "600x" >}}{{< /imgproc >}}